 Become A Retailer

 Thank you for your interest in becoming an Arkansas Scholarship Lottery (ASL) retailer.
-The Arkansas Scholarship Lottery has contributed more than $524 million toward college scholarships since the first ticket was sold in 2009 and we couldn’t do it without our retailers.
+The Arkansas Scholarship Lottery has contributed nearly $700 million toward college scholarships since the first ticket was sold in 2009 and we couldn’t do it without our retailers.
 To apply, complete the Retailer Application and other required forms provided below (click on the links to download the application and forms):

 - ASL Retailer Application - PDF